the-catalin/cat-text/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://beta.webcomponents.org/element/the-catalin/cat-text)

-# cat-text
+# &lt;cat-text&gt;

-`cat-text` is a [Polymer](https://github.com/Polymer/polymer) element that displays a text with a transition effect.
-Although the same appearance can be obtained with pure CSS transitions, the cat-text true power is revealed when used in conjunction with other elements, like [cat-image](https://github.com/the-catalin/cat-image)
+`<cat-text>` is a [Polymer](https://github.com/Polymer/polymer) element that displays a text with a transition effect.
+Although the same appearance can be obtained with pure CSS transitions, the cat-text true power is revealed when used in conjunction with other elements, like [<cat-image>](https://github.com/the-catalin/cat-image)

 ## Short example: